RuchithaKunchala/Service-Monitoring/README.md

 # Summary

-The currently built Service Monitoring Dashboard monitors 2 different micro-services from different environments in real time while ensuring availability and performance.
+The currently built Service Monitoring Dashboard monitors two different micro-services from different environments in real time while ensuring availability and performance.
 It monitors metrics such as the CPU Usage, JVM Memory, Garbage Collection, Connection Pool and some other basic statistics.

 # References
 1. Udemy